mbenachour/spiceai-runtime-aci/README.md

 ## Usage

-The aml-workspace action will create spiceai runtime in azure
+The spiceai-runtime-azure action will create spiceai runtime in azure

 This repository contains a GitHub Action for creating a [spiceai]() runtime, You can later use this context to  deploy your trained models, You can also use this action to create a new runtime, if you provide the appropriate parameters.